Summer Programs 2018

 "Get Thee to the Funnery" Shakespeare

-Directed by Peter Gould and Marcel Freda
+Directed by Orion Lay-Sleeper, Marcel Freda and Alec Dandelions

 "Get ready for two weeks of fun at the Funnery!
 We'll do Shakespeare as it was always meant to be done: full of physical movement and brilliant word play, as we tackle the Bard's most famous play: HAMLET.
 It's full of action and suspense, and ghosts, and madness, and revenge.
 You'll learn a lot about this masterpiece, but even more about yourself!"

 Performances (by donation): June 29 at 4:30 pm, June 30 at 11:00 am & 2:00 pm